commercelayer/commercelayer-cli-plugin-resources/README.md

 OPTIONS
-  -D, --data=data                  the data file to use as request body -O, --object=object              define a resource object attribute -R, --raw                        print out the raw API response -a, --attribute=attribute        define a resource attribute -j, --json                       convert output in standard JSON format -m, --metadata=metadata          define a metadata attribute or a set of metadata attributes -o, --organization=organization  (required) the slug of your organization -r, --relationship=relationship  define a relationship with another resource -u, --unformatted                print unformatted JSON output
+  -D, --data=data                  the data file to use as request body -D, --doc                        shows the CLI command in a specific language -O, --object=object              define a resource object attribute -R, --raw                        print out the raw API response -a, --attribute=attribute        define a resource attribute -j, --json                       convert output in standard JSON format -l, --lang=curl                  show the CLI command in the specified language syntax -m, --metadata=metadata          define a metadata attribute or a set of metadata attributes -o, --organization=organization  (required) the slug of your organization -r, --relationship=relationship  define a relationship with another resource -u, --unformatted                print unformatted JSON output --curl                           show the equivalent cURL command of the CLI command

 ALIASES
   $ cl-resources create